Questions about PSJP

 -

 Yes.
-Students must be currently enrolled juniors at the time of application, who will graduate in the Class of 2025.
+Students must be currently enrolled juniors at the time of application.
 No current senior or sophomore will be considered.
 No exceptions.

 If you are a 9th or 10th grader and would like to be contacted when the application opens during your junior year, please sign-up here.